cortexlabs/cortex/docs/cluster/config.md

 # The name of the EKS cluster Cortex will use
 export CORTEX_CLUSTER="cortex"

-# The AWS node type Cortex will use
+# The AWS node type Cortex will use for worker nodes
 export CORTEX_NODE_TYPE="m5.large"

-# Minimum number of nodes in the cluster
+# Minimum number of worker nodes in the cluster
 export CORTEX_NODES_MIN=2

-# Maximum number of nodes in the cluster
+# Maximum number of worker nodes in the cluster
 export CORTEX_NODES_MAX=5

 # The name of the Kubernetes namespace Cortex will use